 Arbitration – efficacy of insolvency termination set-off clause– Armada v Fortescue (2010-11)

-Breach of fiduciary duties – successfully defending Nevis trusts from application to invalidate them, and their receipt of assets, on grounds of prior breach of fiduciary duties (2009-2014).
+Trusts, Breach of fiduciary duties – successfully defending Nevis purpose and/or charitable trusts from application to invalidate them, and their receipt of assets, on grounds of prior breach of fiduciary duties (2009-2014).

-BVI derivative claim – 12-day Zoom trial in June 2020 in front of Wallbank J of derivative claim brought for breach of duty, unjust enrichment, knowing assistance and knowing receipt in respect of Liberian company – Kathryn Ma Wai Fong vs Incredible Power & Ors BVIHC (Com) 47 of 2015
+Derivative claim – 12-day Zoom trial in June 2020 in front of Wallbank J in BVI Commercial Ct of derivative claim brought for breach of duty, unjust enrichment, knowing assistance and knowing receipt – Kathryn Ma Wai Fong vs Incredible Power & Ors BVIHC (Com) 47 of 2015